770-938-4861

 • Before listing or purchasing older residential property

-• When permit offices require proof of testing
+• When permit offices require proof of inspection

 • Whenever damaged building materials are suspected